Last Updated on October 3, 2022 by admin

 4. Stroll the Seattle Waterfront

 There’s so much to see at the piers downtown.
 Walk around and browse through the shops.
-Ye Olde Curiosity Shop on Pier 54 was founded in 1899, and it’s one of Seattle’s oldest businesses.
+Ye Olde Curiosity Shop on Pier 54 was founded in 1899, and it’s one of the oldest businesses in Seattle.
 You can also watch the Seattle Great Wheel spin.
 (Although please note it costs money to ride it.)
+Our daughter especially loved watching the Seattle Great Wheel spin at night when it’s all lit up.
 On Pier 57, you can also explore Miner’s Landing (a bayside wharf with shops and rides).

 5. Read a Book at Seattle Public Library’s Central Library